Brennall/HFH-SRD/Chapter10.md

 Renault, Mary.
 Fire from Heaven, Funeral Games, The Last of the Wine, The Persian Boy.

 Tolkien, J.R.R.
-“The Lord of the Rings” series; The Silmarillion; The Children of Hurin
+"The Lord of the Rings" series; The Silmarillion; The Children of Hurin

 Vance, Jack.
-“Dying Earth” stories.
+"Dying Earth" stories.

 Williams, Tad.
 Memory, Sorrow, and Thorn.